kbase/project_guides/Data_Types/Eukaryotic_Genome/GenomeSpec.md

 } **GenomeSet**

-Note the reference is a versioned WS object reference.
+Note the reference is a unversioned WS object reference.

 --------------------------